Eventonomy

 Setting Default Description

-Enable tax Off Turn on to apply tax to all paid orders.
+Apply tax to orders Off Turn on to apply tax to all paid orders.

 Tax label "Tax" Label shown to attendees in the order summary.
 Change it to "GST", "VAT", etc.

-Note: Tax applies to all paid ticket types.
-There is no per-ticket-type or per-event tax override in v1.0.
+Note: Tax applies to every paid order on the site.
+There is no per-ticket-type or per-event tax override.

 Booking Fee Settings